 Spinal Muscular Atrophy (SMA)

-Northwestern Memorial Hospital physicians have extensive experience diagnosing and treating spinal muscular atrophy (SMA).
+Northwestern Medicine Neuromuscular Program at Northwestern Memorial Hospital has extensive experience diagnosing and treating spinal muscular atrophy (SMA).
 Northwestern Memorial Hospital is currently the only provider of Nusinersen in Illinois, treating a growing number of patients who have different types of SMAs, including Types III and IV.

 Nusinersen is the only FDA-approved treatment for spinal muscular atrophy, and has been shown to halt the progression of spinal muscular atrophy.
 It may also help people regain some of the motor function they have lost.

 Spinal muscular atrophy (SMA) is a disease that affects the central nervous system.
 It damages the nerve cells that control how muscles work.
 As a result, muscles slowly weaken and waste away.

 SMA is a genetic disease, and a person can only get it only if he or she inherits the gene for it from both parents.